Model with curly hair wearing a navy long-sleeved dress, seated in a wheelchair.

 Oxford Shirt

-• Accessible openings – snaps added to the arm to provide full exposure as needed.
+• Accessible openings: Snap buttons added to the arm to allow full exposure as needed.

-• Snaps replace buttons down the front of the shirt – to make getting dressed easier for customers with low dexterity.
+• Magnetic buttons down the front of the shirt for ease of dressing for customers with low dexterity.

 Who does adaptive clothing support?

-How can I tell which products in the store are adaptive?
+How can I tell which products are adaptive in-store?

-• You can shop the collections in stores and online.
+• You can shop the range in-store and online.
 Before heading to the store, use our handy stock checker to see estimated product availability.

 • In the store, you’ll find the adaptive collection on the ground floor, with product merchandised on custom fixtures and near a walkway.

-*When not on the app, customers will be able to identify adaptive product by the labeling.
-Our unique font and lilac and gray color palette mark out these pieces from our other store collections.
-Extensive detail about the product features and benefits, fabrics and care instructions can also be found on these labels.
+• Customers will be able to identify an adaptive product by the labeling.
+Our unique font and lilac and gray color palette distinguish this product from our other ranges in-store.
+Extensive detail about the product features and benefits, fabric composition and care instructions can also be found on these labels.

 You can find our adaptive collection online, by product category below: